jcmuel/mosel-syntax-highlighting/README.md

-# mosel-syntax-highlighting
+# Mosel Syntax Highlighting
-Syntax highlighting for FICO Xpress Mosel in JetBrains CLion and Notepad++
+This is a repository for FICO Xpress Mosel syntax highlighting configuration files for JetBrains CLion and Notepad++.